User1166/cubingcompapp/README.md

 Uygulamanın kullanıcı arayüzünü daha da iyileştirmek.
 Ek özellikler ekleyerek uygulamanın fonksiyonelliğini artırmak.
 Daha fazla kullanıcı geri bildirimi toplamak ve kullanıcı deneyimini optimize etmek.
-Competition Timing Entry Application
-This Python application provides a graphical user interface (GUI) to easily collect and organize competition timing data.
-Users can specify the number of competitors and input names along with 5 different timing entries for each competitor.
-The application organizes the entered data in a structured way and allows for visual assessment of the timing entries.

-Features
-Competitor Count Input: The application prompts the user to enter the number of competitors and dynamically adjusts the interface accordingly.
-Interactive Input Fields: Users can input names and 5 timing entries for each competitor.
-The input fields are carefully designed to enhance user experience.
-Scrolling Support: Scroll bars are provided for handling long lists.
-Mouse wheel scrolling is supported for easy navigation.
-Quick Input Options: Users can quickly navigate between input fields using the Enter key.
-Color Visualization: When all timings are entered, the highest time is highlighted in red, while the lowest time is highlighted in green.
-This feature allows users to quickly assess performances.
-Data Recording: All data is saved to a file, organized with timestamps, providing a clear record of entries.
-Usage
-Run the application.
-You will need Python 3.x, which comes with the Tkinter library.
-In the startup window, enter the number of competitors and click the "Continue" button.
-In the new window, input the names and 5 timings for each competitor.
-After completing the timings, click the "Save" button to save your data.
-The recorded data will be written to the "tum_yarismacilar.txt" file.
-Contribution
-You are welcome to contribute to the application by improving it or reporting issues.
-There is an open communication channel for pull requests and issues.
-Also, feel free to share your suggestions or requests regarding the application.

-Future Goals
-Further improve the user interface of the application.
-Add additional features to enhance the application's functionality.
-Gather more user feedback and optimize user experience.